 For more casual gaming, you might consider some popular game apps where you can win real money.

-For example, I played a decent amount of Windows Solitaire growing up, so Solitaire Cube caught my attention.
+For example, I played a decent amount of Windows Solitaire growing up, so Solitaire Cash caught my attention.

-The well-rated game app pits you against similarly-skilled players.
-Everyone receives the same deck and the players who finish with the most points win.
-Of course, I recommend practicing for free first!
+The well-rated iOS and Android game pits you against similarly-skilled players, where everyone receives the same virtual deck of cards.
+The 3 players who finish with the most points win.
+(Of course, I recommend practicing for free first!)

 The popular Blackout Bingo game app turns classic bingo from a game of luck into a game of speed and skill.
 Each game only takes about 2 minutes to play, and you can earn real-world rewards and cash prizes (except in AR, CT, DE, IL, IN, LA, ME, or SD).